-- Discomfort increases 1-2 days after surgery due to the injected medication or nerve block wearing off.
+- Discomfort increases 1-2 days after surgery due to the injected medication wearing off.
 This can be helped by oral pain medication.
-It is safe and normal. - Cold therapy This will greatly reduce pain and will help with swelling for the first three days. - You may use it 20 minutes on, 20 minutes off, as often as you wish. - o Always keep a cloth barrier, such as a towel, between the cold and your skin.
+It is safe and normal. - Cold therapy This will greatly reduce pain and will help with swelling for the first three days. - You may use it 20 minutes on, 20 minutes off, as often as you wish. - Always keep a cloth barrier, such as a towel, between the cold and your skin.